cym13/cym13.github.io/source/demo_bank.rst

     Eve     $0

 We can see some money transfer requests between different persons.
-The hexadecimal string inbetween the request and confirmation is the encrypted message as seen by someone eavesdropping on the network.
+The hexadecimal string in-between the request and confirmation is the encrypted message as seen by someone eavesdropping on the network.
 That person is Eve, the malicious user that would very much like stealing that money as she has nothing left on her account.